 Moving.com’s article, Moving a Mobile Home?
 Here’s What You Can Expect to Pay, interviews a licensed Mover in Florida.
 He quoted the following:

 For a single-wide move, handling the entire move—from transporting the home within 50 miles to acquiring the permits to hooking up the utilities—will run the customer somewhere around $8,000.
 For a double-wide home, the price usually falls between $10,000 and $13,000

-There are other cost involved when moving a factory-built home such as permits, utilities, and labor.
+There are other costs involved when moving a factory-built home such as permits, utilities, and labor.